chengwenxi/iris-community/test.md

 heterogeneous chains.

-We address those challenges through incorporation of a service oriented infrastructure into Cosmos/Tendermint which we call iService.
+We address those challenges through incorporation of a service oriented infrastructure into Cosmos/Tendermint which is called `iService`.

-The design of iService inherits the design thinking established from many years' SOA practices.
-SOA is an architectural approach to creating systems built from autonomous services which have explicit boundaries, share schema and contract \[SOA\].
-The earlier practice of SOA focused on implementation of an Enterprise Service Bus (ESB) which allows communication among services via a common communication bus that consists of a variety of point-to-point connections between providers and consumers.
-Centralized management of services through ESB could become a single point of failure, also adds dependency of service deployment.
-The recent surge of Microservices Architectural Style can be seen as a specialization of SOA without focusing on ESB rather using light message queues for inter service communication.
-In IRIS network, the inter service communication is implemented over blockchain to leverage blockchain as a trust machine for mediating business collaborations without prerequisite of existing trust among service provider and service consumer which is very costly to establish.
+The design of iService inherits the  thinking pattern from many years' SOA practices.
+SOA is an architectural approach to create systems built from autonomous services which have explicit boundaries, share schema and contract \[SOA\].
+Earlier practice of SOA focus on implementation of Enterprise Service Bus (ESB) which enables communication among services via a common communication bus which consists of a variety of point-to-point connections between providers and consumers.
+Centralized management of services through ESB could trigger a single point of failure, also adds dependency of service deployment.
+The recent surge of Micro-services Architectural Style can be seen as a development of SOA without focusing on ESB rather using light message queues for inter service communication.
+In IRIS network, the inter service communication is implemented over blockchain to leverage blockchain as a trusted machine for mediating business collaborations.
+It runs without prerequisite of existing trust among service provider and service consumer which is very hard to establish.

 IRIS network utilizing Tendermint core as a high-performance consensus engine.
 Leveraging the flexibility provided by tendermint's Application